jinnyyang/16S-Analysis-Playground/pipeline_QIIME2-DADA2/README.md

 **Date:** August 19, 2025

 ## Overview
-This example pipeline is for training purposes only and was developed exclusively for the 16S workshop.
+This example pipeline is for training purposes only and was developed exclusively for the 16S ampicon workshop.

 ## Setup Instructions
 To run this example pipeline, you need to: